nikuCollege/CN_Assignment_2/Task_1/README.md

 The PNG files can be viewed with any image viewer, and the summary text files contain the key metrics for each experiment.

-## For ease. we have created a "Results" folder listing teh summary of all the experiments.
+## For ease, we have created a "Results" folder listing the summary of all the experiments.
 It doesn't contain the "pcap files" due to memory issues on github.

 ## File Structure